telefonicaid/fiware-cygnus/flume/README.md

 ## Prerequisites

-Maven (and thus Java SDK, since Maven is a Java tool) is needed in order to install and run the injector.
+Maven (and thus Java SDK, since Maven is a Java tool) is needed in order to install and run Cygnus.

 In order to install Java SDK (not JRE), just type (CentOS machines):